Locator ID Separation Protocol

-ITR does not have any local copy of mapping of all EID that to wants to send traffic to, instead when ITR receives the any traffic for particular destination EID, it request the mapping of destination EID and its location from LISP Mapping database system, When request is received by LISP mapping database system, it replies specific mapping to ITR and then ITR encapsulate and forward traffic over LISP overlay tunnel and cache this information to its local Mapping database table.
+ITR does not have any local copy of mapping of all EID that wants to send traffic, instead when ITR receives the any traffic for particular destination EID, it request the mapping of destination EID and its location from LISP Mapping database system, When request is received by LISP mapping database system, it replies specific mapping to ITR and then ITR encapsulate and forward traffic over LISP overlay tunnel and cache this information to its local Mapping database table.

 In local mapping database, EID can be single host or entire EID prefix.
 Following figure explains what we have learned above.